founder

 • Wrote 130+ stories; breaking news, exclusive & in-depth features; most read contributor on site

 • Profiled (or a narrative Q&A): hemp farmer & fmr.
 Rep. Denver Riggleman; System of a Down’s Shavo turned weed CEO; Calif.
-AG Rob Bonta; Rep. Madeleine Dean &her recovering son, etc.
+AG Rob Bonta; Rep. Madeleine Dean & her post-recovering son, etc.

 • Coordinated with news directors & local reporters nationwide; blog most read on site